Wake Me Up When September Ends: Music video

 The song's music video was directed by Samuel Bayer, known for directing music videos for Nirvana and Metallica.
 Bayer envisioned the video as a mini-movie, wanting to create something unlike other music videos that he felt were predictable.
 Bayer brought the idea of an Iraq War-themed video to the band after interviewing soldiers who had signed up to fight after being persuaded by a television advertisement.
 Bayer also said that he wanted the music video to be more political than the album's other music videos, saying that he "wanted kids to talk about the war", and felt that MTV had not spread awareness of the conflict and its consequences on soldiers.
 Although it was not the song's original meaning, Armstrong felt it was appropriate.
 Bayer and his crew spent a month casting actors for the roles and conducted rehearsals, which was uncommon for music videos.
 It was filmed in Los Angeles.

 The video focuses on a couple in love, played by Jamie Bell and Evan Rachel Wood.
 The boyfriend promises never to leave his girlfriend but they later argue when the boyfriend enlists in the United States Marine Corps.
 The boyfriend interprets his actions as a way to show her that he loves her to the point that he would put his life on the line to keep her safe.
 However, the girlfriend is heartbroken, viewing this as him breaking his vow to never leave her.
 The video then shows the boyfriend in battle in Iraq being ambushed by insurgents.
 Despite the Marines fighting back, several of them fall to the ground wounded.
-This scene is intercut with scenes of the girlfriend tearfully mourning in a quiet field, implying that the boyfriend and his division had been killed in action.
+This scene is intercut with scenes of the girlfriend tearfully mourning in a quiet field, implying that the boyfriend and some of his squad had been killed in action.